-- 2.2.7.1 Within a Class D CTR, a clearance to take-off is a clearance to operate within or depart the CTR into Class G airspace in accordance with the ready report. - 2.2.7.2 Two way communications established between a pilot and ATC constitutes a clearance for the aircraft to enter Class D airspace.
-To establish two way communications the pilot must: - initiate communications and advise current position, altitude, intention, ATIS received and any request(s); and b. establish communications with ATC as follows in order to enter Class D airspace:
+2.2.7.1 Within a Class D CTR, a clearance to take-off is a clearance to operate within or depart the CTR into Class G airspace in accordance with the ready report.

+2.2.7.2 Two way communications established between a pilot and ATC constitutes a clearance for the aircraft to enter Class D airspace.
+To establish two way communications the pilot must:

+a. initiate communications and advise current position, altitude, intention, ATIS received and any request(s); and

-ATC Response Communications Established Pilot Action (aircraft callsign) Yes - Fly the track, level and intentions stated during when initiating two way communications. - Comply with any subsequent ATC instructions. - When no level instruction is issued, descend as necessary to join the aerodrome traffic circuit. (aircraft callsign) (instructions) Yes - Comply with ATC instructions. - When no level instruction is issued, descend as necessary to join the aerodrome traffic circuit.
-Responds to the initial radio call without using the aircraft callsign, e.g. AIRCRAFT CALLING ARCHER TOWER STANDBY, or AIRCRAFT CALLING ROCKY TOWER, SAY AGAIN No Remain outside Class D airspace
+ATC Response Communications Established Pilot Action (aircraft callsign) Yes Fly the track, level and intentions stated during when initiating two way communications.
+Comply with any subsequent ATC instructions.
+When no level instruction is issued, descend as necessary to join the aerodrome traffic circuit. (aircraft callsign) (instructions) Yes Comply with ATC instructions.
+When no level instruction is issued, descend as necessary to join the aerodrome traffic circuit.
+Responds to the initial radio call without using the aircraft callsign, e.g. AIRCRAFT CALLING ARCHER TOWER STANDBY, or AIRCRAFT CALLING ROCKY TOWER, SAY AGAIN No Remain outside Class D airspace b. establish communications with ATC as follows in order to enter Class D airspace: